Psalms For Life

 They all sing and shout together for joy.

-Life has always been a precarious business, and never more so than for farmers in a semi-arid land like ancient Israel.
-Though David doesn’t mention Baal, he has him in mind here since Baal worship’s popularity derived largely from its guarantee of agricultural abundance.
-Having replaced Baal worship with scientism and technology, we’re no less convinced than the ancient Middle Easterners were that we should seek ways to be in control of our lives.
-Yet ironically, from polluting the earth to tearing our civic life apart and destabilizing international relations, the more bent we are on securing our future, the less secure we are.
+We should easily understand this, as food security, sexual fulfillment, and military dominance are no less concerns to us today.
+And while we’ve replaced Baal worship with scientism and technology, we’re no less convinced than the ancient Canaanites that we should seek ways to gain total control of our lives.
+Yet ironically, from polluting the earth and destroying our families to tearing our civic life apart and destabilizing international relations, the more bent we are on securing the future, the less secure we truly are.

 In your spare moments today, pray this prayer: